 A lotion bar for the winter is very different from a lotion bar for the summer.
 I’ve tried a lot of recipes and while many look beautiful, they are waxy and difficult to apply.
 With colder temperatures in the winter, a lotion bar with beeswax will feel more like rubbing a candle on your skin than lotion.

 I have very dry skin, and in the winter it is even worse.
-Forced air heating and hot showers strip the moisture and make my skin dry and itchy all over.
-Besides drinking a ton of water to hydrate from the inside, I have found that a cocoa butter and coconut oil lotion bar combination works best for me.
-They are both a solid at room temperature (in the winter) and melt at body temperature.
-If your home isn’t too warm, you can easily keep a bunch of these lotion bars in a container and they won’t melt until they are rubbed onto your skin.
+Forced air heating, repeated sanitizing, and hot showers strip the moisture and make my skin dry and itchy all over.
+Besides drinking a ton of water to hydrate from the inside, I have also found that a cocoa butter and coconut oil lotion bar combination works best for me.

-Note: in the summer, I do add beeswax to firm up the bar and hold moisture in once applied.
+Note: in the summer, I do add beeswax to firm up the bar and hold moisture once applied.
 Here is the lotion bar recipe that I use for summer.

 Vanilla Bean Winter Lotion Bar Recipe